 The American Revolution looked much different through British eyes than it did to the rebels who claimed to fight for liberty and democracy.

 So when angry Bostonians sacked the houses of tax stamp collector Andrew Oliver and Lt.
-Gov. Thomas Hutchinson within the space of two weeks, British officials representing the Crown were not impressed.
+Gov. Thomas Hutchinson within the space of two weeks, British Crown officials saw them as looters and rioters, not freedom fighters.

 Gov. Francis Bernard, for example, disdained their cries of ‘Liberty and Property.’
 He called them ‘simply the usual notice of their intention to plunder and pull down a house.’

 And Hutchinson, unsurprisingly, called the men who ransacked his house ‘ruffians.’